 A low vision optometrist is specially trained in assisting those with low vision by assessing their visual needs and making recommendations for glasses, lenses and vision aids for those macular degeneration.

 There are many benefits to being seen by a low vision or macular degeneration specialist.
 They are licensed Doctors of Optometry, who are skilled in the

 √ treatment and

 √ management of patients with eye conditions that are not treatable or correctable by medicine, surgery or with glasses.

 Their role is to help you function at your best with your vision loss.
-They can prescribe and train you in the use of high powered lenses and magnifiers.
+They can prescribe and train you in the use of low vision glasses using high powered lenses and magnifiers.